Conversion Optimization Marketing

 - customer is satisfied

 In the past, it was viewed as a creative industry that merely included advertising, distribution, and selling.
 But today, in our age of studiousness, courses in economics, mathematics, sociology, psychology, social sciences, and even anthropology and neuroscience have been folded into the marketing field.
-In fact, the profession is literally recognized as an actual science, leading to students to earn an actual Master-of-Science degree in social media and online marketing!
+In fact, the profession is literally recognized as actual science, leading to students to earn an actual Master-of-Science degree in social media and online marketing!

 The process of marketing begins among research and goes through several processes before its finalization.
 We will explore these in detail below.
 The Marketing concept is simply referred to as the foundation of marketing in the modern age.
 This concept embraces the idea that to fulfill organizational goals, an organization should intuitively foresee the needs and desires of the target consumer and satisfy those needs and desires more effectively than its competitors.
 This concept is tied to marketing itself; it is the literal foundation of effective marketing.
 Marketing Orientation Simply put, marketing orientation is the perception or opinion that a firm feels about its product in relation to the consumer.
 There are several things into consideration: being primarily concerned with the quality of the product while focusing on maximizing production as much as possible the marketing orientation has within it three subcategories:

 - Customer Orientation: producing products and goods people are willing and able to buy